ThorstenHellert/SC/SC2elegant/readme.txt

+See also: Penn et al., "Comparisons Between AT and Elegant Tracking", (https://jacow.org/ipac2021/papers/MOPAB119.pdf)

 The SC2elegant function takes an AT lattice stored in memory and converts it to an elegant lattice file, along with separate files for multipole fields as needed.